mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 arrangement with one that does, thereby gaining a portion of its soldiers for their own defence.
 Others rely on mercenary forces.
-Some simply do without one, passively benefitting from ‘herd immunity’ by being among neighbors who have them.
+Some simply do without one, passively benefitting from 'herd immunity' by being among neighbors who have them.

-The primary reason to have an army is to defend one’s world, although many worlds, especially those far from Imperial borders, do not see the need for one in the civilised Imperium.
+The primary reason to have an army is to defend one's world, although many worlds, especially those far from Imperial borders, do not see the need for one in the civilised Imperium.
 This can be a mistake since the Imperium does allow limited conquest to occur